Deadlines and Important Dates

 Applications are accepted on a rolling basis.
 Once we receive your application portfolio, we will review it and notify you of a decision.

-Deadline for admission in fall 2017:
+Deadline for admission in spring 2018:

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.